 For the past 30 years, Brent has shaped strategic solutions for public and private corporations.
 He has been instrumental to Felesky Flynn, progressing from partner in 1989 to joint managing partner in 2002.

-Brent was appointed Queen’s Counsel in 2010, while also garnering national recognition in publications like Best Lawyers in Canada, the Legal Lexpert Directory, Martindale-Hubbell and Chambers.
+Brent was appointed Queen’s Counsel in 2000, while also garnering national recognition in publications like The Best Lawyers in Canada™, the Legal Lexpert Directory, Martindale-Hubbell and Chambers.

 He has authored papers and taught seminars for numerous groups, including the Institute of Chartered Accountants of Alberta, the Canadian Institute of Chartered Accountants, the Canadian Tax Foundation, the Canadian Bar Association and many more.

-Brent has served as a Governor for the Canadian Tax Foundation (2005 to 2008 and 2014 to 2020), Chair of the CTF Executive Committee in 2016 and Chair of the CTF Board of Governors in 2017.
+Brent has served as a Governor for the Canadian Tax Foundation (2005 to 2008 and 2014 to 2020), Chair of the CTF Executive Committee in 2016 and Chair of the CTF Board of Governors in 2017, and in 2021, he received the Lifetime Achievement Contribution Award from the Canadian Tax Foundation.
 He has also taught accounting as a sessional lecturer at the University of Alberta.